PACO-CPU/minimal-mistakes/_docs/011-getting-started.md

 libtool patchutils bc uuid-dev liblua5.2-dev
 ```

+#### Installation on other systems

+We suppose to use Ubuntu 16.04 LTS where all components are checked to run successful.
+You are free to use other linux distributions as well.
+For example parts of PACO has been tested to run successful on Arch Linux.

+#### Next step

 Now that you have all the prerequisites setup precisely [:wink], lets move on to [downloading](https://paco-cpu.github.io/paco-cpu/docs/download/) PACO on your machine.